 Although launching a startup is not as easy as some ‘happy go lucky’ entrepreneurs like to point out, it is still a much better career alternative to 9 to 5 jobs.

-Maybe your company’s profits won’t match your corporate salary in the beginning of your entrepreneurship career, but if you invest some time and effort into your business operation, you’ll quickly turn your startup into a highly-profitable enterprise.
+Maybe your company’s profits won’t match your corporate salary at the beginning of your entrepreneurship career, but if you invest some time and effort into your business operation, you’ll quickly turn your startup into a highly-profitable enterprise.